tiy-lv-python-2015-06/django-movies/README.md

 their ratings, allow them to edit or delete those ratings, and also show them the top 20 movies they have not rated.

-## Night 4
+## Weekend

-Tonight focuses on using the Django ORM better.
+This weekend focuses on polish.
 You have a list of changes to make:

+* Add Bootstrap and template extending to your project
 * Ensure users can rate movies.
-* Validate that new ratings are between 1 and 5.
 * Make sure new ratings are timestamped correctly.
-* Allow for a short review with the rating.
 * Add a personal page for each user that only they can see.
 It should have all their ratings and allow them to edit or delete those ratings.

+### No hackathon
 * Add a public page for each user that has all their ratings and their user info.
-* Movies should have genres, and each genre should have a page where you can see the top rated movies for that genre.
 * Have a page both for showing movies with the most ratings and movies with the highest ratings.
-* Convert your application to use PostgreSQL.
+* Validate that new ratings are between 1 and 5.

 ### Hard Mode

 Start to exercise your own creativity here.
 Add features based off what you're interested in.

-## Night 5: Catch up

-We have a few more features we are going to add to this application.
-Tonight is a good time to stop and make sure you have all the previous normal modes done.

-Focus on polish tonight.
-Add in Bootstrap and customize the CSS.
-Organize your URLs.

 ## Night 6

-Take your page that shows the top 20 (or however many) movies by average rating.
-Turn this into a paginated list using the generic class-based view (GCBV) `ListView`.
+* Convert your application to use PostgreSQL.
+* Movies should have genres, and each genre should have a page where you can see the top rated movies for that genre.

-Convert the rest of your views to use GCBV's.
+* Convert your application to use generic class based views
+* List views should be paginated

 ### Hard Mode